Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

         0 if this information does not apply or is not available.
 +7 (1): Flags:
         bit 0: 1 if the device is removable. bit 1: 1 if the device is read only.
-A device that can dinamically be write protected or write enabled is not considered to be read-only.
+A device that can dynamically be write protected or write enabled is not considered to be read-only.
         bit 2: 1 if the device is a floppy disk drive.